peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/1-deploy-hello-world-using-s2i.md

 For example, if your user ID given is `user1`, then please enter `user1-helloworld`.

-> WARNING: Please replace \<your-user-id\> with the user ID given by your instructor.
-DO NOT user other names to prevent naming conflict with other participants.
+> <b>WARNING: Please replace \<your-user-id\> with the user ID given by your instructor.
+DO NOT user other names to prevent naming conflict with other participants.</b>

-### Deploy a sample Spring Boot app
+### 2. Deploy a sample Spring Boot app

 Click the `+ Add` button.